jgranlun/jgranlun.github.io/README.md

 There seemed to be contradicting instructions on how one can configure options to the used webdriver, and the instructions differed depending on what webdriver was used.

-*Maybe if I look the webdriver's debug logs, I can see what I'm doing wrong?* Unfortunately, geckodriver webdriver is not very chatty about it's inner workings by default.
+*Maybe if I look the webdriver's debug logs, I can see what I'm doing wrong?*

+Yeah - good idea unfortunately, geckodriver webdriver is not very chatty about it's inner workings by default.

 *But to enable the debug logs of the webdriver, you have to set the correct debug options for the webdriver!
 Better get to it then.*